NLIreland/puppet-fcrepo/README.md

 these commands:

     puppet module build .
-    sudo puppet module install pkg/sprater-fcrepo-<version>.tar.gz
+    sudo puppet module install pkg/sprater-fcrepo-<version>.tar.gz --ignore-dependencies

 where `<version>` is the current version of the module.

 ####Enable the module in Puppet

-include '::fcrepo' is enough to get you up and running.
-If you wish to pass in parameters like which servers to use then you can use:
+`include '::fcrepo'` in the puppet master's `site.pp` file is enough to get you up and running.
+If you wish to pass in parameters such as which user and group to create then you can use:

 ```puppet
 class { '::fcrepo':
   user                => 'fcrepo',